labsyspharm/scimap/docs/pl/sm.pl.spatial_interaction.md

 `spatial_interaction`: string *(The default is 'spatial_interaction')*
 In order to locate the spatial_interaction data within the AnnData object please provide the output label/columnname of `sm.tl.spatial_interaction` function.
-The default is 'spatial_interaction'.

 `summarize_plot` : bool, optional *(The default is True)*
 In the event of analyzing multiple images, this argument allows users to plot the average cell-cell interaction across all images.
-The default is True.

 `p_val` : float, optional *(The default is 0.05.)*
 P-value cut-off above which interactions are not considered significant.